How To Make Photographs With Meaning

 I made a few more photos amongst the madness until, just when I thought I was done for, I found an exit door and got the heck out of there.

-One day I'II return, out of season, and experience the palace in relative peace and quiet.
+One day I'II return, out of season, and experience the Palace Of Versailles in relative peace and quiet.
+I expect it will be very cold outside the day that I do.

 Finding Solitude At The Home Of The Sun King